- Discover EaseUS

 - Contact EaseUS

-To recover files after quick format, stop using the disk.
+To undo quick format and recover deleted files, stop using the disk.
 Turn to a quick format recovery tool - EaseUS Data Recovery Wizard for help.
-It can recover quick formatted drive, USB, SD card, memory card, etc., in 3 steps.
+It can recover quick formatted drives, USB, SD cards, memory cards, etc., in 3 steps.

 "I accidentally quick formatted a hard drive and lost some important files saved in that drive.
 Can I possibly undo the format and recover data after quick format?